 People love to learn new things (well, most people).
 I, for example, love watching documentaries.
 About history, about universe or the ones like “How it’s made”.
 I love learning some things that I have never heard before.
 In your content, if you give people information that they are interested, they will be leaving your page happy.
 And believe me, they will come back.

 Make your content interesting for people who you already acquired with your perfect title.
-Statistics, research and even some fun information.
+Add statistics, research and even some fun information.